-- 3.5.1 The temporary site is in a location on the outskirts of Penrhyndeudraeth, with public transport accessibility available within walking distance and amicable connectivity to cycle and pedestrian infrastructure. - 3.5.2 A review of the local highway network has been undertaken and the site has ample connectivity to Penrhyndeudraeth, Minffordd and Porthmadog, with the A487 being the main arterial connector between all these locations. - 3.5.3 There have been no reported collisions in the immediate vicinity of the site access, and also the caravan park site access is evidence of no current safety concerns which would be exasperated by the temporary accommodation development.
+- 3.5.1 The temporary site is in a location on the outskirts of Penrhyndeudraeth, with limited public transport accessibility and amicable connectivity to cycle and pedestrian infrastructure. - 3.5.2 A review of the local highway network has been undertaken and the site has ample connectivity to Penrhyndeudraeth, Minffordd and Porthmadog, with the A487 being the main arterial connector between all these locations. - 3.5.3 Zero collisions in the immediate vicinity of the site access, and also the caravan park site access is evidence of no current safety concerns which would be exasperated by the temporary accommodation development.